 How do I do it?

 In terms of the steps of contracting:

-- Explain to the individual or group that you would like to contact with them and why.
-Invite them to be honest, specific and clear in their feedback.
+- Explain to the individual or group that you would like to contract with them and why.
+Invite them to be honest, specific and clear in the conversation.

 - Invite them to think about their own wants and offers and come to the conversation prepared.

 - Do your own homework and think about the wants and offers you want to put on the table.